MarkusLange/r_ru-torrent-install-script/README.md

 - GUI
   - full GUI based configuration and installation
   - grep system information by itself
-  - works on all Debian based Linux systems (apt and systemd are needed)
+  - works on all Debian based Linux systems (sudo, apt and systemd are needed)
     - Debian (tested 9+)
     - Ubuntu
     - Mint